Science of People - Logo

 #8 Product Testing

-Ask for feedback on everything, including the packaging!
+Ask for feedback on everything, including packaging.

 #9 Office or City Scavenger Hunt

-• Plan for the scavenger hunt to take 60-90 minutes.
+• Plan for 60-90 minutes

 #10 I’ve Been Wondering…